A Point-free Perspective on Lax extensions and Predicate liftings: Preliminaries

 \begin{examples} Quantales are common in mathematics and computer science. \begin{enumerate} \item Every frame becomes a quantale with \(\otimes = \wedge\) and \(k = \top\). \item Every left continuous \(t\)-norm \citep{AFS06} defines a quantale on the unit interval equipped with its natural order.
 The following are some typical examples. \begin{enumerate} \item The product \(t\)-norm has tensor given by multiplication and

-This quantale is isomorphic to the quantale of positive real numbers used by \citet{Law73} to define (generalised) metric spaces; the map \([0,\infty] \to [0,1] \colon u \mapsto e^{-u}\) provides an isomorphism. \item The infimum \(t\)-norm has tensor given by infimum and
+Via the map \([0,\infty]\to[0,1],u \mapsto e^{-u}\), this quantale is isomorphic to the quantale $[0,\infty]$ of extended non-negative real numbers used by \citet{Law73} to define (generalized) metric spaces. \item The infimum \(t\)-norm has tensor given by infimum and